 After the amount is decided, you’ll receive a financial aid package that details your expected family contribution and how much financial help you’ll get from the government.
 Your letter will include the amount of money you’ll receive in grants, as well as all types of loans you could secure.
 If you’re ready to accept the federal aid offered, you’ll need to submit a Mastery Promissory Note (MPN).
 This is a legal document that states your promise to pay back your loans in full, including any fees and accrued interest, to the U.S. Department of Education.

 Both subsidized and unsubsidized loans may be good financial resources for upcoming college students who need help paying for school.
 Both loans tend to have lower interest rates than private student loans, as well as easier repayment terms.

 Keep in mind that these are still loans and they will need to be paid back.
 If you avoid paying your student loans, you could end up in default or with a delinquent status, and your credit score could be damaged.
 Once you’re done with your college or graduate school education, stay responsible with your student loan repayment and you’ll be on the path to a successful financial future.

 Tips for Managing Student Loan Debt

 - If you’re struggling to manage student loan debt, consider working with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Paying off student loans can be overwhelming.
 One way to make it easier is by refinancing them into one lower monthly payment, if you can.
 Check out the different student loan refinance rates that are available to you now.